 - The next player has to write about where they met and fold the paper.

 - The fourth player has to write about what he said and fold to conceal it.

 - The fifth player writes what she said, and conceals it.

 - The last player has to write about what happens in the end.

 - Then, unfold the paper to read a very funny story.

 - Note that children can write any name, be it their favorite hero or friends in the school, parents or just anybody.

 These activities can enhance writing skills and benefit the family’s daily life.
 Children can tap into their creativity beyond just playing board games and quizzes.

 5. Grocery list writing

-This is one such fun writing activities for kids which require minimal effort and is helpful in learning the names of many grocery items like types of bread, toiletries, spices, etc.
+This is one of the fun writing activities for kids that requires minimal effort and helps them learn the names of many grocery items, such as types of bread, toiletries, and even spices.